Spare a thought for the Devil, who must spend eternity enduring Faust’s constant diatribe of bitterness, resentment, and self-pity.

 If so, it’s the deal of the century, even if prices have gone up.

-They are flexible — they can stretch and bend to extremes as needed to make it through the world.
+They can stretch and bend to extremes as needed to make it through the world.

-They are radiant — they need no makeup, no coverings, no tricks of light for others to see their beauty.
+They need no makeup, no coverings, no tricks of light for others to see their beauty.

-They are resilient — they can withstand much pain yet wake up the next morning yelling, “Yes!
+They can withstand much pain yet wake up the next morning yelling, “Yes!
 Again!
 Again!”

-They are mortal — they believe they can live forever, but can be wiped out in an instant if care is not taken.
+They believe they can live forever, but can be wiped out in an instant if care is not taken.

 (I took the above photo on Vigeland’s bridge)